sando38/helm-ejabberd/charts/ejabberd/README.md

 For example to create `.pem` certificates with [cert-manager](https://cert-manager.io/docs/usage/certificate/#additional-certificate-output-formats) you need to enable `featureGates: 'AdditionalCertificateOutputFormats=true'`.
-The mounted secret should contain all certificates for all domains defined in `.Values.hosts`.

 Currently the chart does not deploy ejabberd's builtin TURN server correctly.
 It may work with using `.Values.hostNetwork` set to `true`, but that is completely untested and only a potential lead.
 However, the STUN service works as expected.
+A solution for that is in progress.

-For deploying a TURN server, you can check e.g. ejabberd's child project [eturnal](https://github.com/processone/eturnal) which shares the same code.
+For deploying a standalone TURN server, you can check e.g. ejabberd's child project [eturnal](https://github.com/processone/eturnal) which shares the same code.

 ## Adding the helm repository